 Le Mars is a somewhat small city located in the state of Iowa.
 With a population of 9,761 people and two constituent neighborhoods, Le Mars is the 40th largest community in Iowa.

 Le Mars is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Le Mars is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Le Mars who work in office and administrative support (16.08%), food service (8.80%), and management occupations (7.13%).
+Overall, Le Mars is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Le Mars who work in office and administrative support (16.87%), sales jobs (8.69%), and management occupations (8.23%).

-The education level of Le Mars citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.95% of adults 25 and older in Le Mars have a college degree.
+In terms of college education, Le Mars is nearly on par with the US average for all cities of 21.84%: 19.14% of adults 25 and older in Le Mars have a bachelor's degree or advanced degree.

 The people who call Le Mars home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Le Mars residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Le Mars include Irish, English, Dutch, and Norwegian.
+The greatest number of Le Mars residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Le Mars include Irish, Dutch, English, and Norwegian.

 The most common language spoken in Le Mars is English.
 Other important languages spoken here include Spanish and French.